harrisonisrael/data_viz_390/FinalBlog.md

 Storyteller: Gun Violence and Gun Control Laws in the U.S.

 Visualizations:
-1) Interactive map of mass shootings in the US in 2022.
+1) Click [here](https://harrisonisrael.github.io/data_viz_390/) for an interactive map of all mass shootings that have occurred in the US in 2022.